jawj/zapatos-docs/src/index.md

 #### `runResultTransform: (qr: pg.QueryResult) => any`

-When you call `run`, the function stored in this property is applied to the result object returned by `pg`, in order to produce the result that's then returned by the function.
+When you call `run`, the function stored in this property is applied to the `QueryResult` object returned by `pg`, in order to produce the result that the `run` function ultimately returns.

-By default, the `rows` property (an array) is returned: the default implementation is just `qr => qr.rows`.
+By default, the `QueryResult`’s `rows` property (which is an array) is returned: that is, the default implementation is just `qr => qr.rows`.
 However, the [shortcut functions](#shortcut-functions-and-lateral) supply their own `runResultTransform` implementations in order to match their declared `RunResult` types.

 Generally you will not need to call this function directly, but there may be cases where you want to assign a new function to replace the default implementation.